-The community EOC was contacted.
+The community emergency operations center was immediately contacted.
+The preprepared decontamination supplies and equipment were dispatched, and the emergency call roster was activated to staff the decontamination area.
 In accordance with the community plan, other hospitals were notified of the situation and alerted to the potential need to provide supportive care for a large influx of patients.

 Previously identified sources for 2-PAM chloride were contacted, and emergent delivery was made to the release site and the facilities poised to receive victims.